OIRL/tuDHM/index.md

 ```

 ### tuDHM GUI
-This version contains a GUI friendly that is focus for anyone that required obtain the numerica phase reconstruction of holograms without knowledge of Matlab platform.
+This version contains a GUI friendly that is focus for anyone that required obtain the numerica phase reconstruction of holograms without knowledge of MATLAB platform.

 <img src="images/tuDHM-GUI.png" alt="hi" class="inline"/>